Posts Tagged ‘On the Road’

 Our current war is obviously constructed around a Christian/Jewish versus Muslim confrontation.
 However, since the Muslim resources are so small in comparison to the Christian/Jewish empires, this necessitates a new form of war based around terror instead of standing armies.
 It’s all very similar, in fact, to the sort of terror that cleared Hoover’s path to power.
 At some point in time, people are going to have to consider the possibility that much of the so-called “left-wing” terror that has been perpetrated over the years has actually been false-flag attacks designed to advance right-wing agendas.

-Knowing that London is focus of worldwide Freemasonry, it is really an accident that the logo created for this year’s Olympics spells the word “Zion?”
+Knowing that London is focus of worldwide Freemasonry, is it really an accident that the logo created for this year’s Olympics spells the word “Zion?”
 I also couldn’t help but notice that the “L” in London was printed to look like a “Z” in much of the promo material.

 And was it also an accident that the closing ceremonies included an enactment of the most famous symbols in Freemasonry (see above)?